thanhdang2712/Mood-Disorder-Project/Statistical Analyses/README.md

 # Code Functionality
 This code was originally worked on by Taz Saad and Aziz Zafar, and then cleaned, compiled, and edited to more modular by Thanh Dang.
 Below are some functions that perform different statistical tests, including: Linear Regression, Logistic Regression, Mediation Analysis, Association Rule Learning, and ANOVA.
-Contact @thdang@colgate.edu for any queries or follow-up questions.
+Contact thdang@colgate.edu for any queries or follow-up questions.

 The code has 8 separate chunks to perform different statistical analysis.
 Navigate yourself to the specific methods desired and follow the function description.